richardjohnreji/olist-data-warehouse-analytics/README.md

         ↓
 Build the Semantic Model
         ↓
-Create KPIs
+Create Business Measures
         ↓
-Analyze the Business
+Analyze Performance
         ↓
 Communicate Insights
 ```

-The central lesson of the project is:
+The central principle behind this project is:

-> Technology supports business decisions.
-Business problems drive the technology.
+> Technology is used to support business decisions.
+The business problem determines how the technology should be applied.

 ---

-# Project Status

-**Current Status: Phase 7 — Power BI Analytics**

-The data warehouse and Gold analytical layer are complete.

-The Power BI semantic model and core DAX KPI measures are also established.

-The project is currently progressing through Time Intelligence and advanced business analytics before final report/dashboard development.

----

-# Future Improvements

-Potential future improvements include:

-* Additional business-focused Gold views
-* Expanded data-quality testing
-* Automated pipeline orchestration
-* More advanced DAX
-* Customer segmentation
-* Operational performance analysis
-* Advanced Power BI dashboards
-* Executive reporting
-* Additional documentation
-* Automated testing and validation

----

-## About the Project
+# About This Project

-This project was developed as a practical learning and portfolio project to understand how an end-to-end analytics solution is designed and implemented.
+This project was developed as a portfolio project focused on understanding how an end-to-end analytics solution is designed and implemented.

-It demonstrates the progression from:
+Rather than focusing on a single tool, the project demonstrates the complete progression from raw data to business analysis:

-**Raw Data → Data Engineering → Data Warehouse → Analytics Engineering → BI Modeling → DAX → Business Analytics**
+**Raw Data → Data Engineering → Data Warehouse → Analytics Engineering → Semantic Modeling → DAX → Business Intelligence**

-rather than focusing on a single technology or dashboard.

----
+The objective was to build and understand the full analytics workflow, including the technical decisions, data-quality issues, modeling concepts, and business reasoning involved in creating a reliable analytical solution.